About Your Library

 How to Get a Library Card

 Your Haverstraw King's Daughters Public Library (HKDPL) card will be accepted in all Rockland County Public Libraries and all the libraries served by the Ramapo Catskill Library System (RCLS).
-Each library's policies, loan periods, and fines may vary.
+Each public library's policies, loan periods, and fines may vary.

 Library Card Q&A